SulemanMughal/django-stripe-integration/README.md

 ---

-Here is the simplified **Contributing** section added to the README:

----

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.